merely-useful/py-rse/chapters/chapter-abstracts.md

 By referring to specific Git commits, previous versions of files can be viewed, or restored.
-Not every file’s history, needs to be tracked, so some files should be ignored.
+Not every file’s history needs to be tracked, so some files should be ignored.
 By the end of the chapter a learner will be able to initialize a local Git repository,